The Complete Spec-Driven Development Stack (2026)

 The Running Tutorial Project

-Throughout this book, you will build a real-time collaboration platform — a multi-user project management tool with chat, task boards, and notifications.
-Each part adds a new layer:
+The real-time collaboration platform is the book's primary running example - a multi-user project management tool with chat, task boards, and notifications.
+Many chapters extend that example directly, while some use smaller standalone worked examples when that teaches the concept more clearly.
+Across the book, each part adds a new layer:

 | Part | What You Build |